LyricPants66133/Arduino-Altimeter/README.md

 # Arduino-Altimeter

-A collection of simple Arduino scripts to record Altimeter data (among other things) using an Arduino.
+A customizable Arduino script to record Altimeter data (among other things) using an Arduino, a sensor, and an optional SD card.
 This was created with model rocketry in mind, especially after struggling to find specific information on creating compact and light Arduino Altimeters.

 # Materials / Supplies